Learning What to Learn: Experimental Design when Combining Experimental with Observational Evidence: Experimental design for linear estimators

 \subsection{Optimization}

-Next, we provide an explicit optimization routine that can be solved using off-the-shelf software.
-We consider observational estimates independent of the experimental ones (but possibly dependent with each other), and experimental estimates independent of each other.
-This occurs when conducting experiments on independent samples different from the observational sample as in our applications.
-More general dependences are possible but omitted.
+We now provide an explicit optimization routine.
+We assume that observational estimates are independent of the experimental estimates, but may be correlated with each other; experimental estimates are mutually independent.
+This corresponds to settings in which experiments are conducted on independent samples, separately from the observational sample, as in our applications.
+For example, the experimental estimates may correspond to separate experiments or to arm-specific means computed on disjoint randomized samples.
+More general dependence structures can be accommodated by replacing the covariance matrix below.